Making Sense of the Los Angeles Lakers' Post-LeBron Free-Agency Moves

 Granted, this could change in a heartbeat.
 The Lakers could package youngsters and draft picks for Leonard.
 The arrival of Rondo could make Lonzo Ball expendable, clearing the path for a trade that could bring in an actual floor-spacer.

 Or, they could just soldier on with this current smorgasbord.
 It's by no means a superteam capable of challenging the Golden State Warriors and Houston Rockets for Western supremacy, though stranger things have happened and counting James out is always a bad idea.
-Question marks should litter season previews, and these moves could certainly backfire until the man who's made eight consecutive NBA Finals wonders why he's experiencing deja vu and carrying the Cavaliers Lakers every night.
+Question marks should litter season previews, and these moves could backfire until the man who's made eight consecutive NBA Finals wonders why he's experiencing deja vu and carrying the Cavaliers Lakers every night.

 But silver linings do exist.